BalanaguYashwanth/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 Building a single page application with vanilla js
 --------------------------------------------------

 Often times I've come across _this framework vs that framework_ debate.
 Many times as an observer, some times as a participant and occasionally as the person who _\*cough\*_  started the debate _\*cough\*_.
-Most frequent arguments in these debates are around the _comparitively easy ways to do stuff_ or the _lesser code needs to be written_ points.
+Most frequent arguments in these debates are around the _comparatively easy ways to do stuff_ or the _lesser code needs to be written_ points.
 What I don't see people talking about is writing vanilla js and structuring your project better instead of using a framework.
 What comes across as a shock to me is that many developers don't know anything more outside of their favorite frameworks and are scared to write plain js code.
-If you decide to code for a living, how can you not know the building blocks of the plugin you use??
+If you decide to code for a living, how can you not know the building blocks of the plug-in you use??

 A lot of good folks have talked about this in the past.
 Some of my favorite reads are [zero framework manifesto][1] and [Look ma, no frameworks][2].
-Many of these frameworks have a wonderful way of marketing themselves by presenting their top features or percieved benefits of usage on their websites or through developer's blogs, however, I don't see as many folks showing ways of building SPA with vanilla js.
-I therefore decided to refactor my personal website as a SPA without using any framework.
+Many of these frameworks have a wonderful way of marketing themselves by presenting their top features or perceived benefits of usage on their websites or through developer's blogs, however, I don't see as many folks showing ways of building SPA with vanilla js.
+I therefore decided to re-factor my personal website as a SPA without using any framework.
 I hope that this post will serve as a good first step when you are building an app on your own without using any frameworks.
 All code referenced here is available at [vinay20045.github.io repo][3] and [this website][4] itself acts as a live demo.

 **Design**
 Prior to refactoring my website was a typical blog written in PHP.
 Every page request used to do a round trip to a server for all html content and assets, it had a management console etc. During refactoring some of my considerations were...